 Food is limited inside Custer State Park, however, the town of Custer is only 20 miles away and has a grocery store and restaurants.
 We loved eating at Custer Wolf.

 We had very limited cell service in the park (we have T-Mobile though).
 Ironically, we did have service out on the Wildlife Loop Road but nothing in the main section of the park between the Game Lodge and the Wildlife Loop turn off.

-This is the reason to visit Custer State Park.
+This is the #1 reason to visit Custer State Park.
 On our visit to Custer State Park, we saw hundreds of Buffalo, there was even a large male bull that walked right through our campground.
-We also saw a baby and adult great horned owls in our campground.
+There are often Buffalo sitting right outside the Game Lodge.